forestgrape/coronavirus/index.md

 __Warning__: If there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution of virus parts and therefore an additional irritation.

 * heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneumomia patients around the world receive successful treatment.
-    __Benefit__: This increases both the [humidity](#hong) and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt). __Risk__: general risks of invasive ventilation, temporary irritation due to liquefying of mucus
+    __Benefit__: This increases both the [humidity](#hong) and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt). __Risk__: general risks of invasive ventilation, temporary irritation due to liquefying of mucus.

-* a heated humidifier stand-alone (i.e.) with no ventilator. __Benefit__:
-Increase humidity and thus mucus flow and easy to use with an oxygen mask. __Risk__: temporary irritation due to liquefying of mucus
+* a heated humidifier stand-alone (i.e.) with no ventilator. __Benefit__: Increase humidity and thus mucus flow and easy to use with an oxygen mask. __Risk__: temporary irritation due to liquefying of mucus.

-* increasing the humidity in the entire room, increases the mucus flow too, as shown by [Hasani and colleagues](#hasani). __Benefit__: Simple use and a slight increase in mucus flow.
+* increasing the humidity in the entire room, increases the mucus flow too, as shown by [Hasani and colleagues](#hasani). __Benefit__: Simple use and a slight increase in mucus flow.  __Risk__: Some irritation due to liquefying can be possible.
+"Well tested" in tropical clima zones around the world.

 * Steam inhalation in the traditional way with a pot of hot water and a towel could help too.
-L. Use in early phase only since the steam may further irritate the mucous membranes. __Benefit__: Simple use and a temporary increase in mucus flow.
+L. Use in early phase only since the steam may further irritate the mucous membranes. __Benefit__: Simple use and a temporary increase in mucus flow. __Risk__: Start with short times and see how the body reacts, then the risks should be little.

 #### reduce the spread of viruses
 reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis][simulate first what happens]